-If you have my book, you know that I rate hikes on a child’s walking ability, not on an adult’s walking ability.
+The Rawson Lake trail is perfect for older children with advanced snowshoe experience.If you have my book, Take A Hike With Your Children, you know that I rate hikes on a child’s walking ability, not on an adult’s walking ability.

-Take highway 1 to highway 40 south to Kananaskis Lake trail to the Upper Kananaskis Lake Parking Lot and day- use area.
+To get to the Rawson Lake trail, take highway 1 to highway 40 south to Kananaskis Lake trail to the Upper Kananaskis Lake Parking Lot and day- use area.
 Take the south side of the Kananaskis Lake Trail, past Sarrail Falls, access to the Rawson Lake trail is on the left, after Sarrail Falls. it is clearly marked.

 I’ve written a wonderfully informative blog post on snowshoeing etiquette and snowshoeing tips when snowshoeing Rawson Lake, or anywhere in the Rockies.
 Or if you’re wondering what to wear snowshoeing, I’ve got you covered there too!